sliscak/ideas/list.md

   Insted of RetriBert we could use another Retrieval-augmented generation model like "RAG".
 40. A trasnformer based web scraper?
 41. Make a big dataset of narsese-english and english-narsese pairs and use them to train the parser/translator(see 29.)
+42. Use Resolution Dependant GAN Interpolation from https://arxiv.org/pdf/2010.05334.pdf to colorize images and videos.
+  The first GAN would be trained to generate colored images.
+  The second GAN would be trained to generate black-white or gray images or old looking images.